lorenaguo/Math-Quiz-Card/README.md

 Student's answer: 1/5 (or whichever answer they selected) Correct answer: 2/35

-Give only the step-by-step math solution using LaTeX, one step per line.
+Give only the step-by-step math solution with no necessary words, one step per line.
 ```

 ---